Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Gain Security and Privacy
 -------------------------

-Big corporations collect data with your purchases and sales.
+Big corporations collect data from you with every purchase and sale.
 The data is then utilized to evaluate you as a business owner or as a consumer.
-They sell your data or use it against you in a way they can benefit without your knowledge or consent.
-A lot of times, this is done at your own detriment.
+The corporations sell your data or use it against you in a way they can benefit without your knowledge or consent.
+Mostly, this is done at your detriment.

 **Corporations like e-commerce giants have become your credit score broker!**